ohanedan/Lane-Tracking-Simulator/README.md

-# Line Tracking Simulator
+# Lane Tracking Simulator
-A simulator for line tracking systems
+A simulator for lane tracking systems

-Line Tracking Simulator is a project created for Creatiny.
+Lane Tracking Simulator is a project created for Creatiny.
 Creatiny is a team at Karadeniz Technical University.

-With this project, you can test the line tracking systems that you design with frameworks like opencv.
+With this project, you can test the lane tracking systems that you design with frameworks like opencv.

 ## Installation
 Soon